 There are several other student organizations related to the university.

 Foreign nationals (under visa obligation) wishing to pursue studies in Hungary are required to apply for an entry visa (exceeding 90 days) in their home countries and enter the country with the entry visa issued by the Hungarian Embassy or Consulate.

-Students coming from EU & EEA countries do not need a student visa, but have to apply for a registration certificate within 90 days after their arrival to Hungary.
+Students coming from EU & EEA countries do not need a student visa but have to apply for a registration certificate within 90 days after their arrival in Hungary.

 If you are a student coming from outside the EU & EEA region, you will need an official address in Hungary to obtain a Residence Permit.
 And just like everybody else, you would have to live somewhere during your studies.

 Most of Semmelweis University’s campus buildings are located in the 8th and 9th districts of Budapest, therefore, it is convenient to look for an apartment in these districts or in the neighbouring ones.
 Prices range from about 230 Euro/room and about 400 Euros/studio in the central districts of Budapest.

 Renting your apartment is your responsibility and rental prices vary according to personal needs.
 There are several websites offering rental services in English for the students of Semmelweis University:

 Budapest is a sprawling metropolis with an extended network of public transportation that enables the easy access of all parts of the capital.
 BKK, the mobility manager of the city, has put together a practical guide that contains all relevant information for tourists and visitors.

 Through the booklet, you can familiarise with the different means of transport, with daytime and night transport network maps and also with tips on how to read timetables in the Hungarian capital.
 It also provides a list of ticket and pass sales points, barrier-free accessibility to public transport and some rules to keep in mind.
 Technological solutions have also been introduced to help make journey planning fast and easy.

 CULTURE AND SPORTS